Salabacke Church: Architecture

 The building contains low rows of parish buildings combined with the nave which is characterized by its height and space, with a steep pitched roof and clean wooden surfaces.
 The floor-to-ceiling rafters of laminated timber contribute to the nave's individuality.
 The nave has been likened to a ship with the keel upwards.

 Inventory

 The altarpiece that was installed on 27 October 1963 depicts Jesus' entry into Jerusalem and was painted by Bror Hjorth.
-It was the only thing that could be saved from the 1993 fire, due to the firefighters concentrating their efforts on the chancel wall.
+It was the only valuable item that could be saved from the 1993 fire, due to the firefighters concentrating their efforts on the chancel wall.

 Three pieces of textile art were donated to the church for its 25-year anniversary.
 They were made by Bärbel Neumann and decorate the church walls.

 The organ, built by Grönlunds Orgelbyggeri, was installed in 1997.
 The organ architect Kerstin Fernert based the colors on Bror Hjorth's altarpiece.